Expand Your Outreach! Upgrade your account to increase your Daily Group Message limits today.

 Currently, Nimble customers are limited to sending up to 100 Group Messages per person, per day, with the clock reset at midnight in your time zone.

 Note: Older Nimble accounts on our $15 per user, per month plan have a daily limit of 50 group messages.
-Upgrade on your billing page to have access to higher limits, starting at 100 messages per day.
+Upgrade to our Business plan on your billing page to have access to higher limits, starting at 100 messages per day.

 Email Service Providers